-In September, I was lucky enough to be able go to Tokyo with Stella for two whole weeks.
-In those two weeks, we got to do, see, and eat so much.
+In September, I was lucky enough to be able go to Tokyo for two whole weeks.
+In those two weeks, I got to do, see, and eat so much.
 And I'm so thankful for the experience.

 For the first of what will probably be many posts about Tokyo, I wanted to talk about food.
 (Of course!)

 Tokyo has a ridiculously great food culture.
 No joke.

 In my two weeks there, I thought that every meal was, at the very least, okay.
 For the most part, every meal was good, if not great.

 Those great meals though, earned their way to a special spot in my heart, and need some special mention.
 I've listed my absolute favourite meals during our two weeks there, in chronological order.

 On my first full day in Tokyo, I had just come out of a fantastic showing at the Robot Restaurant in Shinjuku, when I wandered over to Golden Gai for one of our first ramen experiences in Tokyo: Nagi.

 Walking our way up the steep and narrow stairway, I was greeted by a friendly face who explained that we could pay for our orders at the vending machine (my first experience doing that too!) and hand my ticket to him.